Eclampsia in Dogs: Causes, Symptoms, Treatment and Prevention

 Treatment for eclampsia in dogs requires IV administration of calcium until the mom is able to maintain her calcium levels.
 Intravenous calcium must be administered slowly to prevent complications like cardiac arrest.
 Heart rate is usually monitored during administration of calcium to avoid bradycardia (slow heart rate) or arrhythmias (irregular heartbeat).

 If a high fever is present, your vet may give your dog a cool bath to help lower body temperature back to normal.
-Other symptoms, such as seizures, may require treatment as well.
+Some dogs may need anti-seizure drugs to help control seizures.
+Other symptoms may require treatment as well.
 Low blood sugar or low blood magnesium levels may require supplementation.

 Your veterinarian will advise preventing the puppies from nursing until the mom's calcium levels have stabilized.
 A milk replacer can be offered to the puppies during this time.